 This red unlocked icon comes with emails that have not been authenticated by Transport Layer Security (TLS) encryption.
 Don't worry too much if you don't understand how the technology works.
 You only need to be concerned if you see this icon and the message has something to do with passwords or other sensitive information.
 At this point you need to contact the sender of these insecure emails if want to continue exchanging messages with this person.

 You may not be aware that many people and companies track emails they send nowadays.
 With this information, they may know exactly when, where, and how many times you’ve read their message.
 You can detect and block such trackers by installing extensions.
 We recommend to use our own tool to achieve this as we know our code is clean and we don't store nor transmit your Gmail data.
 Learn more here

 Gmail Security - In Conclusion

-By taking the above simple steps you can be assured that your Gmail security issues are minimized to the best of your ability.
-But always be on the lookout for notifications from Google advising that you need to add additional Gmail security in order to stay on top of any new potential vulnerabilities.
+By taking the above simple steps you can be assured that your Gmail inbox and the ones of your teammates are safer.
+Like always when speaking of e-security, be on the lookout for notifications from Google advising that you need to add additional Gmail security in order to stay on top of any new potential vulnerabilities.

 We encourage you to share these quick actionable steps with your teammates and family members as they're simple to implement but can really make a difference for the integrity and security of their Gmail inboxes.
 This short guide is available at: